Why Study Veterinary in English at Trakia University – Stara Zagora?

-- The university is home to over 6,500 students who are taught by more than 600 highly qualified lecturers and tutors every day.
+- The university is home to over 6,500 students and 600 highly qualified teachers with annual visits by 60 international guest lecturers.

-+What do the Medicine & Veterinary Courses involve?
++What does the 5.5-Year Veterinary Medicine Course involve?

-- Upon graduation, students are awarded a master’s degree and the qualification of veterinarian.
+- When everything is complete successfully, students will be awarded a master’s degree and become a qualified veterinarian.

 |Programme||Programme Starts||Annual Fees ()|

 |Rent (private accommodation)||175–305||2100–3660|

 |Utility Bills (Electricity, Gas &Water, Internet)||90–100||1080–1200|

 Applicants must submit the following documents:

 - Application form including brief biographical data, educational history and the courses for which they are applying

 - Diploma (a copy) of completed secondary education with an academic transcript stating the disciplines studied